frederic-perez/AmE-dictionary/data/dictionary.md

 __break in__ _phr_ __3__ To enter premises forcibly or illegally: _a prowler who was trying to break in._ _Stop breaking in here._
 __break into__ _phr v_ To enter some place forcibly.
 __break out__
+__break room__ _n_ A room in a public building or worksite set aside for coffee breaks, lunch breaks, snacking, etc.
 __break the mould__
 __break up__ _v_ Of a telephone conversation, to cease to be understandable because of a bad connection. _Your phone is breaking up._
 __break wind__ _v_